scrawlon/fatsecret-omniauth/README.md

 Then run `bundle install`

  ___
-## Usage
+## Authentication
+This works like any other OmniAuth strategy.
-Add the following to your middleware in `config/initializers/omniauth.rb`:
+Add the following to `config/initializers/omniauth.rb`:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do
   provider :fatsecret, 'consumer_key', 'consumer_secret'